In the guide

 Mandatory conditions placed on licensed premises selling alcohol include the following.

-Informing customers who do not request a particular quantity of a drink to be served that the following minimum quantities are available for them to choose:
+Customers who do not request a particular quantity of a drink to be served must be informed that the following minimum quantities are available for them to choose:

 - 25 ml or 35 ml measures of gin, rum, vodka and whisky

 This is to encourage responsible drinking by preventing a default larger measure being served.
 Customers must be informed of the availability of these quantities of drinks by means of displays in menus, price lists, etc as well as verbally when, for example, a 'glass of wine', 'a beer' or 'a whisky' is asked for.

 Irresponsible price promotions should not be used - for example:

 - all you can drink for £10

 Free drinking water must be available for customers on request.